 Because of the brown sugar, you do need to bake them at a fairly low temperature for a longer period of time.
 Otherwise the sugar will burn.

-But when they come out of the oven they will be the best tasting, fall of the bone, sticky sweet and sour baked chicken wings you’ve ever had!
+But when they come out of the oven they will be the best tasting, fall-off-the-bone, sticky sweet and sour baked chicken wings you’ve ever had!

-Yes, you can substitute Tamari sauce or Coco Aminos* for the soy sauce and the wings will still taste great!
+Yes, you can substitute Coco Aminos* for the soy sauce and the wings will still taste great!

 Since I’m usually serving these wings at a party, my other dishes are also buffet-ready recipes like:

 - Crock pot macaroni and cheese

 - Other chicken wing recipes (to give people a choice of flavors)

 Baked Sticky Chinese Chicken Wings

 - 3 to 4 pounds chicken wing sections (without tips) about 40 wingettes and drumettes

 - 2 cups brown sugar